Website Building - The Making of this Site

 Direct Code Editing

 I currently edit pages exclusively through the HTML, PHP and CSS code directly, and it's a good way to learn the basics behind a webpage.
 This method of building a website requires knowledge of the underlying code.
 The chief advantage of using this method over a WYSIWYG editor is that the resulting code is simpler and more elegant, allowing for easier editing and faster load times.
 It also allows for combining several languages together to create dynamic pages.
 However, creating the code for even basic operations such as text formatting or inserting an image can be time-consuming, and errors in the code can produce odd results.
-The flexibility of manual coding is often offset by time wasted in tracking down minor code errors or attempting to complete simple functions.
+The flexibility of manual coding is often offset by time wasted in tracking down minor code errors or attempting to complete simple functions; I don't think I've ever written any code of consequence without having to go back and track down at least one or two errors.

 A simple text editor, such as Notepad, is sufficient to edit the page code, but there are other programs (such as Notepad++) that offer syntax highlighting, which is immensely useful.
 Only the code is visible, without images or fonts, and a browser is necessary to view the page as it would appear online.